Updated: Aug 17

 The kitchen has a ‘Slow Food’ philosophy, meaning they get all their supplies and produce locally which in turn supports the local economy and reduces food miles.

 The restaurant has won several awards over the years and with a chef director who is one of Scotland’s most passionate chefs, it is little wonder.
 This small restaurant has a big foothold within the industry as it leads the way in sustainability.
-Here at Redhanded, we are excited to get exclusive recipes with Neil Forbes and bring the Café St. Honoré to your home.
+Here at Taste Scotland, we are excited to get exclusive recipes with Chef Neil Forbes and bring the Café St. Honoré to your home.

 Hake with Asparagus